Former BSP MLA, his nephew among 3 arrested for killing man in Ghaziabad | Law-Order

 The accused persons have been identified as Ahad, Wahab Chaudhary, a former BSP MLA from Muradnagar and presently associated with Bheem Army Party Chief Chandra Shekhar aka Ravan and Aaftab, Superintendent of Police (Rural) Iraj Raja told reporters in a press conference held at police lines Harsaon.
 Police have recovered a pistol of 32 bore and two live cartridges from their possession, the SP said.

-During interrogation, the prime accused, Ahad, told police that he called Sameer from his home on Saturday evening on the pretext of taking some food items from him and at 10 pm on the same night he along with his accomplices allegedly shot him dead inside a field near the graveyard of Preet Vihar I, he said.
+During interrogation, the prime accused, Ahad, told police that he called Sameer from his home on Saturday evening on the pretext of eating outside and at 10 pm on the same night he along with his accomplices allegedly shot him dead inside a field near the graveyard of Preet Vihar I, he said.

 Ahad told police that last year his mother was killed on the basis of suspicion on her character, following which he along with Sameer, his accomplice Shahrukh, father Aas Mohammad, stepmother Bhoori alias Tabassum were sent to jail by the Murad Nagar police.
 While others got bail in the case, his father was still in jail in connection with the case, Ahad said.